A crazy person, that's who.

 You wanna know what my friends did after I told them I was deleting my Facebook account at the top of this year?
 Some responded with a disaffected, "oh".
 Some were appalled at the privacy violations they unknowingly subjected themselves to daily yet continued scrolling their feed.
 Others just didn't care.
 Now we get to the reason social networks are just bad and will continue to be: The masses simply do not give a rat's ass, flying fuck, and/or shit.
 Womp womp.

 To my wife's credit, she mainly uses Facebook for the mom/support groups she's found.
-All those moms aren't going to a transition to a Discord server or subreddit because the experience will be too jarring and unlikely to stick.
+All those moms aren't going to a transition to a Discord server or subreddit because the experience will be too jarring and that'll make the transition unlikely to stick.

 To be quite honest, I am not much better.
-I mean sure, I quit Google because of their privacy invasions and selling of my user data to advertisers and now I self-host my email (shout out to Mail-in-a-Box).
+I mean sure, I quit Google because of their ever-increasing invasiveness to my privacy and selling my user data to advertisers.
+I now self-host my email (shout out to Mail-in-a-Box).
 But...I created a new Google account so I could still use YouTube (thinking about deleting it again and manually keeping track of favorite channels but MEHHHHH).

 I complain about Twitter on Twitter and guess what?
 I tweet like a mofo.
 I retweet even more!
 I favorite!
 I am disgusted by the fact that they utilize Drumpf in their advertisements overseas while pretending that they cannot hold the current U.S. president to the same standards as everyone else.
 I am disgusted by the way they enable Nazi propaganda while simultaneously blocking such content in Germany and France.
 I am disgusted by the way they effectively shit on their users being attacked and for some strange reason, side with the oppressors/attackers.
 And yet...it's the best damn version of social media I've been on to date and that does not make me happy.
 At some point though, you've got to stop complaining and take action.